HAVE SMARTPHONE, WILL TRAVEL

 Alaska boasts some of the most impressive vistas anywhere in the world.
 For a memorable selfie that captures an awesome outdoor adventure, hike to the Mendenhall Glacier ice cave in Juneau.
 Inside, the ice gives everything a bluish hue.
 Selfies look electric, with no filter necessary.
 But be warned: The trek can be dangerous and requires at least six to eight hours.

-Few places in the U.S. match the majesty of the Grand Canyon, a must-see bucket-list destination.
+Few places in the country match the majesty of the Grand Canyon, a bucket-list destination for many people.
 Easily accessible Grand Canyon National Park is now a haven of selfie sticks, so be sure to watch your back for other photographers and make sure you're not poking into anyone else's view.
 Timed correctly, a photo taken here could be a worthy profile pic.

 Hot Springs National Park in Arkansas is a destination for hiking, waterfalls, and relaxation in hot-spring baths.
 With their natural beauty, the water features and trails create picture-perfect spots for snapping photos to post online.

 There's no shortage of fun things to do or places to be seen in Los Angeles.
 For a selfie that will stand out, head to the amazing Griffith Observatory, located in one of America’s best urban parks.
 Take a moment to enjoy the view, then turn around and get a photo of yourself with the skyline or the Hollywood sign in the background.

 Colorado is a scenic state with thriving urban areas as well as fantastic recreation areas, mountains, and wilderness.
 Concertgoers love Red Rocks, an outdoor amphitheater carved into the foothills just outside Denver.
 It's a dramatic venue for a selfie, even when there is no band performing.

 CONNECTICUT: GILLETTE CASTLE STATE PARK